alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 JP:
 > So now Pinocchio has to face the thing he's afraid the most!

-21P:
-> They say I'm emotional, but you're black, bullet-proof like a funeral.

 # Generic
 [Learning how to learn course](https://www.coursera.org/learn/learning-how-to-learn)